 Adobe Illustrator Tutorial using Wacom Tablet

-In this beginner Adobe Illustrator CC step by step tutorial we will be going through a simple process of inking using the Wacom Tablet and the Pencil Tool.
+In this beginner Adobe Illustrator Tutorial using Wacom Tablet, we will be going through a simple process of inking using the Wacom Tablet and the Pencil Tool.
 This will be a hybrid of the same process of inking, adding brushes, and coloring we have been using to get you familiar with the tablet before adding pressure sensitivity.
 Looking to Follow Along?
 Download Brushes, Textures + Tutorial Resources

 Wacom & Pencil Settings